Taking care of baby nappy rash

 Nappy changes are a regular occurrence with a baby in the house, but a routine change can be a little surprising when you’re greeted by a sore, red bottom.
 But don’t worry, baby nappy rash is common.

-“The main cause of nappy rash is wee and poo in contact with the skin in a diaper, which generates enzymes that can cause irritation… and the wetness can lead to inflammation,” explains paediatric dermatologist and mum-of-one Dr Kerstin.
-A cream for nappy rash, such as Baby Dove Rich Moisture Nappy Rash Cream, can help.
-It neutralises skin’s pH, bringing immediate comfort, and provides a protective layer between the skin and soiled nappies.
+“The main cause of nappy rash is wee and poo in contact with the skin in a nappy, which generates enzymes that can cause irritation… and the wetness can lead to inflammation,” explains paediatric dermatologist and mum-of-one Dr Kerstin.
+A cream for nappy rash, such as Baby Dove Rich Moisture Nappy Cream, can help.
+It neutralises skin’s pH, bringing immediate comfort, and provides a protective layer between the skin and soiled nappys.

 Charlie, dad of two.